semaphoreci/docs/docs/reference/semaphore-changelog.md

 - Helm 3.5.4 -> 3.6.0
 - Heroku 7.54.0 -> 7.54.1
 - Skopeo 1.2.3 -> 1.3.0

+To learn more about this image, check our [ubuntu 20.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-20.04-image/)

 **(Improved) Ubuntu 18.04 image update**